acidburn0zzz/nolith-release-tools/doc/chatops.md

 #### Examples

 ```
-# Create a security release task issue from the #security channel
+# Create a security release task issue from the #security-release channel
 /chatops run release_issue 11.1.2
 ```